 Now if this was me, I would have complained at the time to seek redress.
 This could be resolved by a discount to reflect the complaints raised, a complimentary voucher for a return visit or a full refund.

 If the establishment was not prepared to accommodate any reasonable requests in that vein, I would have paid ‘under protest’ and made it clear that was the case.

 I would have followed it up in writing afterwards to give them one final chance to remedy the situation and put them on 7 days notice that I would proceed with legal action without further recourse.

 SMALL CLAIMS COURT

-It is worth noting at this point that taking an establishment to Court is the last resort, and you ought to give the establishment the opportunity to settle any claim beforehand in writing with the proviso that (you) shall proceed with Court action within 7 days.
-This is known as ‘pre-action protocol and conduct’ and includes Alternative Dispute Resolution (‘ADR’).
+It is worth noting at this point that taking an establishment to Court is the last resort.
+You ought to give the establishment the opportunity to settle any claim beforehand in writing with the proviso that (you) shall proceed with Court action within 7 days.
+This is known as ‘pre-action protocol and conduct’ and includes Alternative Dispute Resolution (ADR).

-Any decent establishment worth its salt would settle any claim out of Court to avoid any reputational damage, although this isn’t always the case so be prepared to follow through and deliver on any promises.
+Any decent establishment worth its salt would settle any claim out of Court to avoid any reputational damage.
+This isn’t always the case so be prepared to follow through and deliver on any promises.

-What are your experiences?
+What are your experiences with unsatisfactory meals?
 Have you had to take a restaurant to Court?